 - Reckless driving

-These types of offenses, especially when there are numerous occurrences, make a driver a greater financial risk for the insurance company.
+These types of offenses, especially when there are numerous occurrences, mean a driver a is seen as a greater financial risk for the insurance company.
+Drivers with past offenses or accidents are statistically more likely to be involved in another accident in the future.
 For instance, someone who speeds a lot or has had multiple DUIs is more likely to get into a serious accident.

-Many of the larger car insurance companies offer non-standard insurance options, so you may not even need to switch carriers.
-However, you may be able to find better rates with smaller, more specialized auto insurance companies.
+Many of the larger car insurance companies offer nonstandard insurance options, so you may not even need to switch carriers.
+However, shopping around may be a good idea.
 Some auto insurers specialize in risky drivers and may offer more competitive rates to those customers as a result.

-It’s usually a good idea to shop around and compare quotes before committing to any insurance company so you can find the best coverage at the best price.
-You might want to also look into the average cost of auto insurance in your state to establish a baseline for reasonable premiums in your area.
+Before you shop, you might want to also look into the average cost of auto insurance in your state to establish a baseline for reasonable premiums in your area.

-When in doubt, find a licensed insurance agent to talk to about your insurance needs.
+When in doubt, find a licensed insurance agent to talk to about your insurance needs when comparing quotes.
 A licensed expert can help you navigate all the different options available.

 Actual rate increases vary significantly based on several factors, including where you live and what offenses are on your record.
-Non-standard auto insurance can cost as much as five times higher than standard rates, though.
+Nonstandard auto insurance almost always comes with higher-than-average rates, though.
 It might be a good idea to speak with a licensed insurance agent if you have several serious driving offenses on your record to try to find the most reasonable premiums.